St Martin, Jersey: Landmarks

 Mont Orgeuil is one of the two main castles in Jersey.
-First known as Gorey Castle and located near Gorey Pier, it has existed for 800 years.
+First known as Gorey Castle and located near to Gorey Pier, it has existed for 800 years.
 The castle was subject to raids by the French in the 13th, 14th and 15th centuries.
 The castle served as the island's prison until a prison was constructed in St Helier in the 17th century.
 Among agitators imprisoned there by the British government were William Prynne and John Lilburne.
 Until the construction of Elizabeth Castle off St Helier at the beginning of the 17th century, Mont Orgueil was generally the residence of the Governor of Jersey.